 Inter house Events

-We have 24 Inter house events take place throughout the year; all competitions give the students the opportunity to win house points.
+We have many Inter house events that take place throughout the year; all competitions give the students the opportunity to win house points.

 Students can apply to become House Captains.
-Six students (3 boys and 3 girls) are elected from each house.
+Two Captains and four Deputy/Vice Captains are elected from each house.
 The job of the House Captains is to take responsibility for the leadership and organisation of their house throughout the forthcoming year.
+In addition, eight Year 10 to 11 student representatives (two per House) and eight Year 9 student representatives (two per House) are elected to support the House Captains.

 Previous Inter house winners